CSKrishna/NER/README.md

 # NLP_NER
-Java code for a trigram maximum entropy markov model (MEMM) for named entity recognition (NER).
+Java code for a trigram Maximum Entropy Markov model (MEMM) for Named Entity Recognition (NER).

 This extends the base code for NER based on the MEMM model by Stanford's Prof Jurafsky and Prof Manning.